Will's avatar

 The Glamour of Cyberpunk and the Road to Solarpunk 20 February 2021

 A few months ago I stumbled across this article: Beyond Cyberpunk: Towards a Solarpunk Future.
 It was posted on the excellent blog Tales from the Dork Web, by Steve Lord, which I can certainly recommend subscribing to.
+I had never heard of the term “Solarpunk” before, but I read up more … Read more (5 minute read)

 A Year Without Answering my Phone 18 February 2021

 This month marks a year from when I decided to (mostly - see below) stop answering my phone.
 This was not because I wanted to be antisocial (quite the opposite), but because it’s become the wrong form of communication for me.
+Why did I stop?
+Like many people, I am inundated with sales-y and … Read more (3 minute read)

 The Midnight Library by Matt Haig 13 February 2021

+Last week I read The Midnight Library by Matt Haig.
+The book won the 2020 Goodreads Choice Award for Fiction.
 “Set” in Bedford, England, the story starts by introducing the main character - Nora Seed - who feels completely down.
-She is depressed and thinks that she has nothing further to contribute to her own life or to the lives of the few people around her.
+She is depressed and thinks that she has nothing further to … Read more (3 minute read)

 SSH Jumping and Bastion Hosts 10 February 2021